 Buying clean energy tax credits is the innovative way to generate a return on cash, boost your company’s earnings, reduce your effective tax rate, and support clean energy development.

-Under the IRA, certain clean energy tax credits are now transferable.
+Under federal law, certain clean energy tax credits are transferable.

-A body of rules and regulations have been issued to govern this process.
-To help summarize what those entail, below are answers to some of the most commonly asked questions.
+A body of rules and regulations governs this process.
+That framework first established under the Inflation Reduction Act (IRA) was preserved, though importantly refined, by the One Big Beautiful Bill Act (OBBB).
+To help summarize what the rules entail, below are answers to some of the most commonly asked questions.

 Smith Dierking is ready to help you with these or any other questions you have.
 We will ensure you are comfortable in your understanding and confident in your decision as you step forward.